fakedforyou/recordurbate-streamlink/README.md

 "480p,720p,best",
 ```

-To change the resolution just modify this like to something else.
+To change the resolution just modify this line to something else.
 Some examples are:
 ```
 "1080p,720p,best",
 or